minusInfinite/weather-dashboard/README.md

 Demo: https://minusinfinite.github.io/weather-dashboard/
 ![GIF Demo](https://imgur.com/8tiF3IH.gif)

 The API for this assignment was from "https://openweathermap.org/".
-Due to this being a front-end only assignment attempting to secure the API key was not an option, as such, I'll look to disable to API key shortly.
+Due to this being a front-end only assignment attempting to secure the API key was not an option, as such, ~~I'll look to disable to API key shortly.~~

+A button as been added to the top left of the page for a user to provide their own API Key from https://openweathermap.org/

 For this assignment, we're provided with the following User Story